joshwcomeau/react-retro-hit-counter/README.md

 Remember when the web was this quirky place full of "Under Construction" clipart, guestbooks, web rings, and animated GIF backgrounds?

 Relive your youth with this straight-outta-geocities hit counter.
-If you have a page on the Information SuperHighway, slap this counter on it and impress all your friends.
+If you have a page on the Information SuperHighway, slap this bad boy on it and impress all your friends.

 ![example image](./docs/demo.png)